juniferd/rum/README.md

 ## See the app in action

 ### Run webpack dev server
-from inside the usermgmt directory:
+from inside the rum directory:
 ```
 npm install